Table of Contents

 Although the two inflammatory bowel diseases almost have the same general symptoms, they are two separate disorders because each affects different areas of the gastrointestinal tract.
 However, in 10—15 % of the patients it is difficult to classify them into any of the two diseases and thus they are labelled cases of indeterminate colitis.

-Crohn’s disease commonly affects the terminal ileum and the start of the colon, but it can also attack any point in the GI tract, i.e. from the mouth to anus.
+Crohn’s disease commonly affects the terminal ileum and the start of the colon, but it can also attack any point in the GI tract, i.e. from the mouth to the anus.
 Ulcerative colitis specifically affects the colon.
 It is important to know the characteristic signs and symptoms of the two diseases for proper treatment.

 Definitions of Crohn’s Disease (Ileitis) and Ulcerative Colitis (UC)

 Is characterized by transmural inflammation (entire wall thickness) with skip lesions, affecting any point along the GI tract.
 The particular affected area can vary among every affected individual.

 The inflammation can occur as patches in the intestine, leaving uninflammatory section (skip lesions), while, in ulcerative colitis, this is not observed.

 It is also associated with the development of fistulas which are channels or open connections between two areas, such as one twist of the colon to another or colon to skin, bladder, or vagina.

 Ulcerative colitis is characterized by frequent episodes of inflammation that affect the innermost layer of the rectum and colon (mucosal layer) causing ulcers and soreness in the GI tract (no fistula formation).
 The combination of inflammation and ulceration can cause abdominal discomfort and frequent emptying of the colon.